Don't Expect Layoff Survivors To Be Grateful (Survivor’s Guilt After A Downsizing)

-What can companies do to prevent these problems following a layoff?
-"Managers not only need to know how to conduct a layoff with candor and compassion, but it's also vital that they know how to manage their workforce following a layoff," notes Murphy.
-"Managers need to be highly visible to their staff, approachable even when they don't have anything new to say, and candid about the state of things in order to build their trust and credibility.
+In order to reduce survivors guilt (or layoff survivor stress) following a downsizing, leaders not only need to know how to conduct a layoff with candor and compassion, but it's also vital that they know how to manage their workforce following a layoff.
+Managers need to be highly visible to their staff, approachable even when they don't have anything new to say, and candid about the state of things in order to build their trust and credibility.

 If your company has to conduct a layoff, it is imperative that you train your managers how to both manage that process and deal with the highly debilitating aftermath.
 And that means that leaders need to know how to manage people, how to increase employees’ coping skills, how to motivate employees and provide morale support.
 This isn’t a case of providing a one-time morale boost but rather addressing all of the deep issues highlighted in this study.

 Layoffs won't deliver real cost savings if companies mismanage the layoff process.
 Offering terminated employees severance packages and outplacement assistance is wonderful, but it misses the most important group of employees; the survivors.
 You have to keep the surviving employees engaged and productive, or your company won't ever recover.